-Faced with a so-called refugee crisis, European politicians, practitioners and scholars discuss whether the 1951 Refugee Convention is in need of reform.
-Many of the arguments and questions have been raised previously, for example during the Balkan war, but today, the context differs.
-We are seeing the highest number of refugees ever, with 65, 3 million people fleeing their homes.
-Throughout the world, refugees often flee conflict and persecution, with the war in Syria as the largest source - but people are also forced to migrate due to climate change, natural disasters and poverty.
-These latter causes of flight are not normally considered by the 1951 Refugee Conventions as legitimate grounds for refugee status.
-Additionally, key refugee hosting countries such as Lebanon and Jordan have not ratified the Refugee Convention, while Turkey has done so but with significant reservations.
-Moreover, the United Nation's Refugee Agency (UNHCR) is in chronic deficit as the willingness to provide the necessary funds is decreasing.
-In this context, not only do we hear calls for reform of the Refugee Convention and asylum regulations as a whole, but fundamental principles, such as the principle of non-refoulement (not forcing refugees or asylum seekers to return to a country in which they are liable to be subjected to persecution), are under pressure.
-Is it imperative to change the Refugee Convention now?
+Faced with a so-called refugee crisis, European politicians, practioners and scholars discuss whether the 1951 Refugee Convention is in need of reform.
+Many of the arguments and guestions have been raised previously, for example during the Balkan war, but today, the context differs.
+We are seeing the highest number of refuges ever, with 65, 3 million people fleeing their homes.
+Refugees are produced by conflict and persecution throughout the world, with the war in Syria as the largest source - but people are also forced to migrate due to climate change, natural disasters and poverty.
+As a result, and unlike during the Balkan War, the vast majority of refugees in Europe now come from non-European countries, and for some their refugee status in unclear.
+Key refugee receiving countries such as Lebanon and Jordan have not ratified the Refugee Convention, while Turkey retains fundamental limitations in its ratification.
+Moreover, the United Nation's refugee agency (UNHCR) is in chronic deficit as the willingness to provide the necessary finances is decreasing.
+In this context, not only do we hear calls for reform of the Refugee Convention and refugee regulation as a whole, but fundamental principles, such as of non-refoulement (not forcing refugees or asylum seekers to return to a country in which they are liable to be subjected to persecution), are under pressure.
+Why is it imperative to change the Refugee Convention now?
 And what should that change entail?
 What is most important; refugee protection and the fulfilment of fundamental human rights, or the sovereign state's capacity to control the movement of people across its borders?
 Is it possible to balance the two?
 And what does effective refugee protection really mean?
 States are represented through political leaders, but how do we include refugee voices?
-The evening starts off with a talk by Gisela Thäter (Senior Regional Legal Officer, UNHCR) before Maja Janmyr and Vikram Kolmannskog join her for a further discussion on these issues.
-We also encourage the audience to raise question and share their thoughts on the topic, and hope the event will open up to a more nuanced take on the important, but often polarized debate on how to improve the system of refugee regulation.
-Friday 26 August: Lawfare over Land & Water 9:00 - 10:30 Panel:
+This meeting seeks to contribute to the important, but often polarized debate on how to improve the system of refugee regulation.
+The issue requires long-term commitment, and continued discussion, even when the current influx of Syrian refugees to Europe decreases.
+Friday 26 August: Lawfare over Natural Resources 9:00 - 10:15 Panel: